Zodiac Aerospace: Marine activities (1934–1972)

-Group internationalization (1973 - 1989)
+Group internationalization (1973–1989)

 At the beginning of the 1970s, Zodiac experienced financial difficulties.
-Spurred on by its new CEO, Jean-Louis Gerondeau, and with the support of shareholders and the IDI (Institut pour le Développement Industriel - French Institute for Industrial Development), the Group recovered by 1977.
+Spurred on by its new CEO, Jean-Louis Gerondeau, and with the support of shareholders and the IDI (Institute pour le Development Industrial - French Institute for Industrial Development), the Group recovered by 1977.
 In 1983, Zodiac was the first company to be listed on the 'Second Market' of the Paris Stock Exchange.

 The firm conducted an international development policy and increases its acquisitions, thereby enabling it to position itself in niche markets on a global scale.
 In 1978, it acquired Aérazur Constructions Aéronautiques and thus re-entered the aerospace market.
-In 1979, it acquired EFA (Parachutes), which led to the creation of the aerospace segment, and continued its development in marine and aerospace with the acquisitions of Bombard-L'Angevinière (ranked second in inflatable boats), Sevylor (leading French producer of light PVC inflatable structures) in 1981 and Superflexit (flexible tanks) in 1983, as well as the takeover of Parachutes de France (sport parachutes).
-In 1987, Zodiac acquired Air Cruisers (leader in evacuation slides), Metzeler (inflatable boats), B. Kern, and Europool in 1988, it acquired Pioneer, at the time the second American manufacturer of deceleration and engine braking recovery systems through parachutes.
+In 1979, it acquired EFA (Parachutes), which led to the creation of the aerospace segment, and continued its development in marine and aerospace with the acquisitions of Bombard-L'Angevinière (ranked second in inflatable boats), Saylor (leading French producer of light PVC inflatable structures) in 1981 and Superflexit (flexible tanks) in 1983, as well as the takeover of Parachutes de France (sport parachutes).
+In 1987, Zodiac acquired Air Cruisers (leader in evacuation slides), Metzeler (inflatable boats), B. Kern, and Europol in 1988, it acquired Pioneer, at the time the second American manufacturer of deceleration and engine braking recovery systems through parachutes.

-Development of aerospace businesses (1990 - 2006)
+Development of aerospace businesses (1990–2006)

 In the 1990s, the Group continued its acquisitions, strengthening its aerospace business.
-In 1998, Monogram Systems (onboard water and waste management) joined, as did the Intertechnique Group in 1999.
+In 1998, Monogram Systems (onboard water and waste management) joined, as did the Inter technique Group in 1999.
 The latter acquisition significantly increased the aerospace share in the Group's business and later enabled the creation of the Aircraft Systems segment, specializing in on-board systems.

 From 2002 to 2006, Zodiac successively acquired ESCO (emergency arresting systems), ICORE (cable protection and interconnect systems), Avox Systems (oxygen systems), C&D Aerospace (cabin interiors), Enertec and In-Snec (telemetry and data recording).